Liberal Democrats (Italy): History

 In the following general election, four Liberal Democrats were elected in the lists of the PdL: Dini to the Senate, Tanoni, Scalera and Melchiorre to the Chamber of Deputies.
-In May Dini, who was re-elected President of the Foreign Affairs Committee of the Senate, and Scalera decided to leave the LD and join directly the PdL, while Tanoni, Melchiorre and others decided to hold on and to organise the LD as an independent centrist party allied to PdL.
+In May Dini, who was re-elected President of the Foreign Affairs Committee of the Senate, and Scalera decided to leave the LD and join the PdL.
 Melchiorre was thus elected party president, succeeding to Dini.
 In July Melchiorre and Tanoni formed a joint-group within the Mixed Group of the Chamber along with Francesco Nucara of the Italian Republican Party.
-Some months later the pair started to be very critical of Berlusconi IV Cabinet and joined the opposition in several key votes.
-In the 2009 European Parliament election the party formed an alliance with the Associative Movement Italians Abroad and obtained a mere 0.2% of the vote.
+Some months later, the pair started to be very critical of the Berlusconi IV Cabinet and joined the opposition in several key votes.
+In the 2009 European Parliament election, the party formed an alliance with the Associative Movement Italians Abroad and obtained a mere 0.2% of the vote.

-In January 2010 the LD formed an electoral pact with the Union of the Centre (UdC), successor of the UDC.
+In January 2010 the LD formed an electoral pact with the Union of the Centre (UdC), participating in UdC electoral lists for the 2010 regional elections.
 In December the party was a founding member of the centrist New Pole for Italy along with the UdC, Future and Freedom, Alliance for Italy and the Movement for the Autonomies.
 However, a few months later the LD returned to support Berlusconi and Melchiorre briefly served as under-secretary of Economic Development in May 2011.
 In October 2012 the balance of accounts of the PdL showed that the LD had received one million of Euros of financial support from Berlusconi's party, which used to finance its satellites.

 In the 2013 general election the LD externally supported Mario Monti's Civic Choice and, after the election, Melchiorre returned to her job as magistrate and, having consequently resigned from party president, she was replaced by Tanoni.
-In the 2016 constitutional referendum the party was part of the "yes" camp, that was soundly defeated, and organised a committee presided by Tiziano Treu, a former minister and senator for Italian Renewal and DL.
+In the 2016 constitutional referendum the party was part of the "yes" camp, that was defeated, and the party had organised a committee to support the "yes" camp, presided by Tiziano Treu, a former minister and senator for Italian Renewal and DL.